 I am not a feminist, I am an equalist.
-I believe each individual has equal rights to live their lives and make their choices.
+I believe each individual has equal rights to live their life and make their choices.
 There are things, which are morally wrong and should not be taken for granted.

 What I learn from this mythological story-

 Dig deep into the situation before forming any judgment.
 Punishing the weaker one is always easy but it’s not justice.

 Justice cannot be for one side alone but must be for both.
 Eleanor Roosevelt

 When I decided to write on this series- I had an idea in mind that, I will come up with a modern takeaway from these courageous women mentioned in Panchakanya to inspire today’s Indian women.

 As I believe, Hindu mythology is created to help mankind, guide us through dark periods of life, and take life’s decisions with its wisdom.